DarkSector/darksector.github.io/source/_posts/2012-04-17-octopress-problem.markdown

 $ git push origin master
 ```

-every time I deploy it removes the CNAME record from the master branch.
+Every time I deploy it removes the CNAME record from the master branch.
 I wonder how to get it deployed properly.

 Really weird, I'll have to keep looking.
 Oh btw, it's my birthday today :)